jeremydaly/lambda-api/README.md

 ### Single Purpose Functions
 You may have heard that a serverless "best practice" is to keep your functions small and limit them to a single purpose.
 I generally agree since building monolith applications is not what serverless was designed for.
 However, what exactly is a "single purpose" when it comes to building serverless APIs and web services?
 Should we create a separate function for our "create user" `POST` endpoint and then another one for our "update user" `PUT` endpoint?
 Should we create yet another function for our "delete user" `DELETE` endpoint?
 You certainly could, but that seems like a lot of repeated boilerplate code.
 On the other hand, you could create just one function that handled all your user management features.
 It may even make sense (in certain circumstances) to create one big serverless function handling several related components that can share your VPC database connections.

 Whatever you decide is best for your use case, **Lambda API** is there to support you.
 Whether your function has over a hundred routes, or just one, Lambda API's small size and lightning fast load time has virtually no impact on your function's performance.
+You can even define global wildcard routes that will process any incoming request, allowing you to use API Gateway or ALB to determine the routing.
 Yet despite its small footprint, it gives you the power of a full-featured web framework.

 ## Table of Contents
 - [Installation](#installation)